Cuile/Cuile.github.io/content/posts/Python/Nuitka.md

                         best performance.
 If not desired, there is --no- prefer-source-code to disable warnings about it.
                         Default off.

-  Control the following into imported modules:
-    --follow-imports    Descend into all imported modules.
-Defaults to on in standalone mode, otherwise off.
-    --follow-import-to=MODULE/PACKAGE
-                        Follow to that module if used, or if a package, to the whole package.
-Can be given multiple times.
-Default empty.
-    --nofollow-import-to=MODULE/PACKAGE
-                        Do not follow to that module name even if used, or if a package name, to the whole package in any case, overrides all other options.
-This can also contain patterns, e.g. "*.tests".
-Can be given multiple times.
-                        Default empty.
-    --nofollow-imports  Do not descend into any imported modules at all, overrides all other inclusion options and not usable for standalone mode.
-Defaults to off.
-    --follow-stdlib     Also descend into imported modules from standard library.
-This will increase the compilation time by a lot and is also not well tested at this time and sometimes won't work.
-Defaults to off.
   Metadata support:
     --include-distribution-metadata=DISTRIBUTION
                         Include metadata information for the given